SEO Blog Post Word Count: Ideal Length for Rankings

 - Building topical authority

-- Content intended to earn backlinks
+- Content designed to earn backlinks

 Practical Guidelines